 Sickness and Maternity Benefits

-Sickness benefit: 50% of the individual’s daily earnings is provided for up to 26 weeks after a waiting period of 3 days.
+Sickness benefit: 50% of the individual’s daily earnings is payable for up to 26 weeks after a waiting period of 3 days.
 The benefit can be extended under special circumstances.

 Workers’ Medical Benefits